jedlimlx/Cellular-Automaton-Viewer/wiki/Modifying-CAViewer.md

 Do ensure that you also add a dummy constructor with no arguments.
 This ensures that Jackson is able to construct the rule from the serialised JSON stored in settings.json.

+To allow apgtable generation implement the [ApgtableGeneratable.java] interface.
+To allow min / max rule generation implement the [MinMaxRuleable.java] interface.

 Some useful methods in writing the new rule family would be [APGTable.java] for apgtable generation (Unbounded variables and B0 support (must provide the background)!), [CommentGenerator.java] for generating the RLE comments / multiline rulestrings, [NeighbourhoodGenerator.java] for handling the different neighbourhoods